-One day, in the form of a serpent with gleaming scales, Satan slipped into the garden.
+One day, under the shape of a serpent with gleaming scales, Satan slipped into the garden.
 He approached Eve, greeted her with a soft and soothing voice, then, feigning compassion, asked whether she was truly perfectly happy and why she did not eat from the fruit of the tree that stood at the center of Paradise.

 Eve replied, “The Lord has forbidden us to eat of it, and He has warned us that if we touch these fruits, we shall die.”